Cultivation Artemisia afraDownload in pdf

 reduces soil erosion and provides additional nutrients.

-Use any type of straw, tops, grasses, cereal crop residues, cut or crushed corn plants, decomposed palm oil leaves… Avoid wood chips from the sawmill as they are too acidic.
+Use any type of straw, tops, grasses, cereal crop residues, cut or crushed corn plants, decomposed palm oil leaves… Avoid woody material that attracts termites.
 Favour local reclaimed products!

 (See Guide AGRISUD p 143 to 144 – Mulching).